 Interns must have completed one year of college or be at least 19 years old, and must have the legal right to work in the U.S.

 Competitive applicants for the internship program will:

 In many ways working with Project Transformation in the summer program exceeds participating in a summer job and crosses into a summer life.
-The time expectations can be great, but the potential for personal rewards that come from this kind of commitment are even greater.
-While much is expected of each intern, much is given in return in the form of love from the kids, support and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.
+The time expectations can be great, but the potential for personal rewards that come from this kind of commitment is even greater.
+While much is expected of each intern, much is given in return in the form of love from the kids, support, and fun from living in a community, and the energy created by exploring your own personal potential to impact the world around you.

 Applicants should apply online.
 Contact information for 3 references is required to complete the application.
 After your application is received, you will be contacted by Project Transformation staff to schedule an interview.

 When possible, Project Transformation seeks to partner with the home churches of our interns.
-To understand ways to partner with your home church should you be selected, review the Partner Church Letter of Committment and be prepared to speak to your pastor or mission leader.
+To understand ways to partner with your home church should you be selected, review the Partner Church Letter of Commitment and be prepared to speak to your pastor or mission leader.